Our design services have helped grow some of the UK's fastest growing online retailers. Let us see how we can help you too!

 While small companies can get on fine manually inputting data or using point-to-point connectors, there comes a time in every company’s growth when an iPaaS becomes essential.

-Rather than logging into multiple different systems, the Patchworks platform acts as mission control for your core business services.
+Rather than logging into multiple different systems, the Patchworks data integration platform acts as mission control for your core business services.
 By having a single dashboard to connect all your critical software, you can manage your integrations, schedule syncs, troubleshoot issues and view support tickets – all in one place.

 As your brand grows and new challenges arise, the Patchworks platform gives you the flexibility to swap out and plug in new apps.
 Designed to be fully agile, you can remove systems from your integration as soon as they stop meeting your needs, swapping them out for something better suited to your brand – without wasting months in development.